 The strategy utilizes an allocation to volatility to hedge the equity portion of the portfolio in an attempt to limit risk.
 From inception through mid-December 2011 the strategy's performance reflects the use of only S&P 500 Index put options for the volatility allocation.
-In mid-December 2011, the strategy expanded the universe of investments to include volatility exchange-traded products (ETFs and ETNs) that are based upon the S&P 500 volatility short-term and mid-December 2011, the strategy has utilized only volatility exchange-traded products to hedge the portfolio.
+In mid-December 2011, the strategy expanded the universe of investments to include volatility exchange-traded products (ETFs and ETNs) that are based upon the S&P 500 volatility short-term and mid-term futures indexes, as well as S&P 500 Index put options.
+Since mid-December 2011, the strategy has utilized only volatility exchange-traded products to hedge the portfolio.
 In the future, the strategy may use only these products, S&P 500 Index put options, or both within our sole discretion.